openintegrationhub/Data-and-Domain-Models/Protocols/2018-06-12CollaboratioAndDocumentsCall.md

 ## Protocol

-## Connected Event
-- Benötigte Materialien?
-- Anmeldung von Agindo fehlt noch https://www.xing.com/events/community-event-daten-integration-1946331 CODE: Connection1806
-- Vorgehen beim Worldcafé?
-  -

 ## Agindo
--
+- Absent because of important appointments

 ## ELO
-- Erster Draft für Objektdatenmodell
-- Unterscheidet sich an mehreren Stellen vom CIMS Modell
-- Datenmodell für Typen fehlt noch
-- Nächste Woche nochmal zusammensetzen um das bisherige zu überarbeiten, dann kommt die erste Version auf GitHub
+- First draft for object model
+- Differs from the CIMS model in multiple points
+- Datamodel for types is missing yet
+- Reconciliation next week to further work on the current version
+- Revised version will be published on GitHub

 ## Next Steps

-- [ ] ...
-- [ ] ...
-- [ ] ...
+- [ ] Prepare world café for summer connection event **Nils** & **Peter**